selling property in san francisco

 Working With Us

 At The Lurie Group, we specialize in getting San Francisco sellers the best possible outcome for their property.
-Our full-service approach covers everything from pricing strategy and pre-sale preparation to targeted buyer outreach, negotiation, and closing support.
-We have completed over 500 transactions totaling more than $1 billion in sales, and we consistently rank in the top 1% of San Francisco agents.
+Our full-service process covers pricing strategy, pre-sale preparation, professional marketing, targeted buyer outreach, and negotiation through to closing.
+We have completed over 500 transactions totaling more than $1 billion in sales and consistently rank in the top 1% of San Francisco agents.

 We also offer a complimentary home valuation to help sellers understand where their property sits in today's market before making any decisions.

-If you are thinking about selling, start the conversation with our team or call us at (415) 696-0288.
+If you are considering a sale, start the conversation with our team or call (415) 696-0288.
 We would welcome the opportunity to show you what a well-executed sale looks like.

 FAQs